nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/polymer-guide.md

 In summary, as a rule of thumb, an element should communicate (pass data) to children elements using one-way binding through properties, and the other way around child elements should fire events that parent elements can listen to.

-Once you become more familiar with Polymer we strongly recommend reading our [Polymer blog post series](https://www.nuxeo.com/blog/tag/polymer/).
-They provide useful information, code samples, and insights through the journey of migrating our UI from server side to client side.
+Once you become more familiar with Polymer we strongly recommend reading our [blog](https://www.nuxeo.com/blog/).
+It provides useful information, code samples, and insights through the journey of migrating our UI from server side to client side.
 Some examples that might be useful:

  - [Making Friendly Polymer Apps](https://www.nuxeo.com/blog/making-friendly-polymer-apps/)
  - [Build a Workflow Based Application with Polymer](https://www.nuxeo.com/blog/build-a-workflow-based-application-with-polymer/)